 If necessary, remove heat stains by using a commercially available fine texture compound.
 Then rinse by the same manner as removing mud or dust.
+This page intentionally left blank.

 Tips

 Here's helpful advice on how to prepare for an off-road adventure, how to transport and store your Honda, and how to be an environmentally responsible ATV owner.